 It is important to note that CUIMC does not accept online courses for these prerequisites, except for those taken during the 2020 academic calendar and Spring/Summer 2021 semesters.

-For the listed courses, CUIMC looks for applicants that have received received As and Bs (more As than Bs) in scientific courses; a final grade lower than a C- in any of the required courses is regarded as unsatisfactory.
+For the listed courses, CUIMC looks for applicants who have received As and Bs (more As than Bs) in scientific courses; a final grade lower than a C- in any of the required courses is regarded as unsatisfactory.

-The median GPA attained by admitted applicants was 3.7, with a range between 3.39-4.0.
-So, even if your grades don’t measure up to the median GPA, you still have a chance at admission.
+The average GPA attained by the 2024-2025 admitted applicants was 3.92.
+However, students with lower GPAs were still accepted.
+So, even if your grades don’t measure up, you still have a chance at admission.
 You’ll just have to ensure you do well on your MCAT and write stellar secondary essays.

 Again, there is quite a large range in the MCAT scores of admitted applicants.
-While the median MCAT score is 518, CUIMC accepted applicants with scores as low as 508 and as high as 528.
+While the average MCAT score was 521.3, CUIMC also accepted some applicants with lower scores.

 Our expert tutors in New York City help students achieve a guaranteed score of 515+ on the MCAT, ensuring you build a competitive application.